samvit/meteor-clojurescript/README.md

 Usage
 -----

 I'll be writing detailed instructions once stuff works nicely.
-For now if you know what you are doing, you can compile the clojurescript:
+For now, if you know what you are doing, you can compile the clojurescript:

+    lein cljsbuild

+For faster iteration: I recommend keeping a terminal open and running

     lein cljsbuild auto